 Shopping in Indonesia

-Jakarta has the biggest nightlife scene, with nightclubs featuring international singers and bands.
+Jakarta has the biggest nightlife scene with nightclubs featuring international singers and bands.
 There are also plenty of cinemas, and some English-language and subtitled films are shown.
 The beach town of Kuta on Bali is also a good spot for nightlife, albeit of the backpacker variety.
 Outside of the major cities and tourist destinations, nightlife options are limited or non-existent, and alcohol can be hard to find.